Induction Liners 101

 One of the most important parts of choosing an induction liner is deciding how you would like a consumer to remove it.
 Based on Selig's findings, the number one complaint they receive is when consumers have difficulty removing the liner.
 Although it may protect the product, if it is difficult to remove, the consumer wil lhave a negative experience and will not likely repurchase.
 The graphic below shows a few different removal options and each is geared towards specific products/markets.

-All of this information was provided you in partnership with The Selig Group.
-If you have any further questions about induction liners or would like to work with us on a project, click the button below.
+If you would like to work with us on a project, please click the button below.